What is the Maybrook Fire Department about?

-Would the fire dept. want Me?
+Would the fire department want Me?

 The Maybrook Volunteer Fire Department is actively seeking new members to join the ranks.
 We are comprised of active members from teenagers to seniors.
-While most majority of active members are young, members of all ages are welcome.
+While the most majority of active members are young, members of all ages are welcome.
 Our department does not discriminate on the basis of race, creed, national origin, age, or sex and opportunities within the organization are equally available to everyone meeting established criteria.

 What are the Membership Types?